+Income tax - credit for donation of conservation easement - extend repeal of conservation easement oversight commission and easement holder certification program - alternative valuation method - conservation easement working group - disclosure form - access to COMaP.
 A conservation easement is an agreement in which a property owner agrees to limit the use of his or her land in perpetuity in order to protect one or more specified conservation purposes.
 The instruments creating the conservation easement are recorded in the public records affecting the ownership of the property.
 The conservation easement is held by a third party (holder), which monitors the use of the land and ensures that the terms of the agreement are upheld.
 A state income tax credit is currently allowed for a portion of the value of a donated conservation easement.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)